Junk Removal Prices USA: Junk Hauling Costs (2024)

 The average cost of junk removal in the US in 2024 is $233 per job.
 The approximate price range is $94 for small loads up to $641 or more for a full load.
 The average cost per cubic foot ranges from around $1.50-$2.00 per cubic foot of junk.

 How do I get rid of junk for free?

-How much does it cost to cleanout out a house?
+How much does it cost to empty out a house?

 The cost of a house cleanout can vary from around $1,000 for a small home to $5,000 or more for a large home full of unwanted junk.
 The cost of a house cleanout is usually based on the type and quantity of junk that needs to be removed.
 Request a quote before hiring someone to clean out your house.

 In most circumstances, it is cheaper and more convenient to hire a local, independent junk hauler through JunkGator than to rent a dumpster.
 Dumpster rentals can cost anywhere from around $100 to $800 per week and can be restrictive of the type of waste put inside and you may need to obtain permits as well, so they are generally only better for continuous waste disposal on an ongoing basis such as for home or business renovations, construction, roofing and demolitions jobs.
 In all other cases it is generally better to hire a junk removal company.

 You do not need to tip a junk hauler, although a small tip will certainly be appreciated for a job well done.
 There is no hard and fast rule for how much is appropriate to tip, but our junk haulers frequently receive tips in the amount of $10-$20.
 There is no pressure to tip a junk hauler.